aachal28/HTML-CSS-Projects/README.md

 ## 🎨 HTML-CSS  Awesome Projects

-* Small And Creative Html CSS projects For Practice Your Frontend Skills
+* Small And Creative Html CSS projects For Practice Your Frontend Skills.
+## Show your support
+Give a ⭐️ if you like this project!